The impossibility of ‘One Big Plan’

 Common ownership of the means of wealth production eliminates the very possibility of one individual or group exercising economic leverage over another, compelling the latter to comply against its will.
 In fact, socialism is the only conceivable basis upon which a truly free society can flourish.

 Nevertheless, the idea still persists in certain circles that socialism would be a system based on society-wide central planning.
 Let’s examine this claim more closely to see why this cannot be so.

 There are literally millions of different kinds of goods produced in a modern economy.
-Some of these (‘consumption goods’), in order to be produced in sufficient quantities to meet the demand for them, depend on the availability of other goods (‘production goods’) that likewise need to be produced in sufficient quantities to ensure enough of the former are produced.
+Some of these (‘consumption goods’), in order to be produced in sufficient quantities to meet the demand for them, depending on the availability of other goods (‘production goods’) that likewise need to be produced in sufficient quantities to ensure enough of the former are produced.
 To produce production goods requires yet other production goods to be produced.
 Sometimes, the number of inputs needed can be truly mind-boggling.
 For instance, a single Boeing 747 plane is reckoned to have approximately 6 million component parts, supplied by hundreds of suppliers scattered right across the globe.